Exponential Synchronization of Memristive HIndmarsh-Rose Neural Networks: Abstract

 \section{Abstract}

-A new model of neural networks described by the memristive and diffusive Hindmarsh-Rose equations is proposed.
+A new model of neural networks in terms of the memristive Hindmarsh-Rose equations is proposed.
 Globally dissipative dynamics is shown with absorbing sets in the state spaces.
-Through sharp and uniform grouping estimates and by leverage of integral inequalities tackling the linear network coupling against the memristive nonlineariry, it is rigorously proved that exponential synchronization at a uniform convergence rate occurs when the coupling strengths satisfy the threshold conditions quantitatively expressed by the parameters.
+Through sharp and uniform grouping estimates and by leverage of integral and interpolation inequalities tackling the linear network coupling against the memristive nonlineariry, it is proved that exponential synchronization at a uniform convergence rate occurs when the coupling strengths satisfy the threshold conditions which are quantitatively expressed by the parameters.